klausbprinz/sqlite-demo/README.md

 ---

 ## Context & Objectives
-Demonstrate the lightweight, serverless power of SQLite for rapid prototyping and local data storage.
+Demonstrate the benefits and usage of SQLite for rapid prototyping and local data storage.
 Provide a hands-on Python/Pandas playground to explore relational queries.
-Introduce Object-Relational Mapping (ORM) concepts using SQLAlchemy at a beginner-friendly level.
+Introduce Object-Relational Mapping (ORM) concepts using SQLAlchemy at a very basic level.

 ---